 Costs to obtain contracts relates to payments made to Distribution Casino France for the implementation of the Cdiscount corners in Hypermarkets.
 These costs are amortized on a straight-line basis over the contract period (in general, 5 years).
-In 2021, amortization amounting €1,3 million was recognized as part of cost of sales in the consolidated income statement.
-There was no impairment loss in relation to the costs capitalized.
+In 2022, amortization amounting €1,7 million was recognized as part of cost of sales in the consolidated income statement.